-- You watch as you change and your spouse changes!
+- Then, watch as you change and your spouse changes!

 What is a 30 Day Gratitude Challenge?

-They say 21 days creates a habit but I am thick-headed so 30-days seemed best to me.
+They say 21 days creates a habit but I am stubborn and resistant to change so 30-days seemed best (repeated a few times in fact).

 What Are The Benefits of Gratitude in Marriage?